-Thank you again to everyone who contributed to making the 2017 conference a success.
+Thank you for helping make the 2018 National Suicide Prevention Conference such a success.
 We appreciate the candour and care in which sponsors, speakers, presenters, exhibitors, delegates and counsellors exchanged ideas and lessons learned.
 I am sure I am not alone in heading back to my workplace and community with a renewed sense of energy, direction and inspiration.

 We’ve had some great feedback and are looking forward to making the 2019 conference even better.
-We look forward to welcoming you and your colleagues to the premier, multidisciplinary, educational event in the suicide prevention sector in 2018, the National Suicide Prevention Conference.
+We look forward to welcoming you and your colleagues to the premier, multidisciplinary, educational event in the suicide prevention sector in 2019, the National Suicide Prevention Conference.